googlefonts/colr-gradients-spec/colr-gradients-spec.md

 Use `PaintTransformed` to reuse parts in different positions or sizes.

-Use `PaintColrGlyph` to reuse entire COLR glyphs.
+Use `PaintColrSlice` to reuse layers from other COLR glyphs.

 For example, consider the Noto clock emoji (hand colored for emphasis):